subu28/airquality/README.md

 ## End Product
 ![end product](/readme-files/finished.png)

-The monitor is Xcm * Ycm * Zcm in size.
+The monitor is 5.8cm * 4.4cm * 9.0cm in size.
 Runs on any 5V micro usb power.

 Data is logged by calling a HTTP API.
 In my implementation its a call to a promethius gateway running on a Raspberry PI server in my home network.
 There is Promethius and Grafana running on the same PI server.
 I have a dashboard on grafana that looks like this.